Meet Abbey Abimbola, first Nigerian Malaysian-based stunt actor

 Abbey Abimbola was born on the 2, November 1980 in Iwo, Osun State and grew up in Mushin Lagos.
 His father was a priest while his mom is a GoldSmith.

-Crackydon got into the Nigerian entertainment industry after dropping out of Obafemi Awolowo University.
+Crackydon got into the Nigerian entertainment industry after dropping out of Olabisi Onabanjo University, OOU.
 He got his first shot in the industry with a role in “Heart Amending”, a movie produced by Legendary Director F. Olu Michael.

 He left Nigeria to explore other movie industries.
 His first attempt was India Bollywood where he was constantly rejected for not having enough experience and major work to credit to his name.
 His breakthrough finally arrived when he auditioned for a role in a movie in Malaysia.
 According to him, he was asked to play the role of a stereo stunt man which he did perfectly.